abstracta/jmeter-java-dsl/CONTRIBUTING.md

 Here we will detail the main steps and things to take into consideration when implementing a new test element, or extending an existing one.

-Before doing any coding, consider that the project uses Java 8, maven 3.5, and docker as main dependencies, so make sure that you install them beforehand.
+Before doing any coding, consider that the project uses Java 8, maven 3.5, nodejs 18+, pnpm 8+, and docker as main dependencies, so make sure that you install them beforehand.
+You might also install [devbox](https://www.jetpack.io/devbox/docs/) and [direnv](https://direnv.net/) and then use existing devbox configuration to setup the development environment.

 Additionally, the project uses checkstyle for enforcing code consistency and conventions.
 You can get IDEs settings from [here](https://github.com/google/styleguide), which already matches the code style rules.
 Using IDEs autoformatting with such configurations should automatically fix most styling issues.